 According to researchers, gratitude also has a lot of health benefits.
-It showed a positive effect on general well-being - including mental health, generosity, and sleep.
-Things that directly affects human performance and creativity.
+It showed a positive effect on general well-being, including mental health, generosity, and sleep.
+Things that will help you in building creativity into your life.

-The feeling of acknowledgment and appreciation also boosts one's motivation.
-Something also linked both to creativity and performance.
+The feeling of acknowledgment and appreciation boost creativity and motivation.